 What to see in the neighbourhood?

-- At number 6, Place des Vosges, make sure you enter Victor Hugo’s house (Maison de Victor Hugo). [closed for renovations till June 2020]
+- At number 6, Place des Vosges, ensure you enter Victor Hugo’s house (Maison de Victor Hugo). [closed for renovations till June 2020]

 - The Hôtel de Sully, a Louis XIII-style private mansion from the 17th century.
 The beautiful estate is the seat of the Centre des Monuments Nationaux (CMN), the French national organisation responsible for national heritage sites.
 Address: 62 rue Saint-Antoine but there is public access from Place des Vosges.
 You can freely walk in the garden and the grand courtyard.